 QUALITY ASSURANCE

+Manufacturer Qualifications: Minimum of 20 years experience in the production of air barrier materials, with minimum of 5 years in the production of fluid-applied membrane air barriers.

 Delete paragraph below if not applicable.
 If retaining, consider the merits and associated costs of ABAA's Quality Assurance Program before retaining option.
 ABAA-licensed contractors may not be readily available; verify availability before specifying.

 Applicator Qualifications: A firm experienced in applying air barrier materials similar in material, design, and extent to those indicated for this Project, whose work has resulted in applications with a record of successful in-service performance [and that is an ABAA-licensed contractor, employs certified and registered installers, and complies with ABAA's Quality Assurance Program] <Insert requirements>.